New 42-day free trial

 Use DNS to resolve IP addresses

-Don't hard-code IP addresses—either in code or in your configuration.
-Our services are geo-distributed and the IP addresses of our servers will change regularly and without notice according to changing and unpredictable network traffic patterns.
-If you require static IPs due to regulatory compliance, we have an Enterprise plan available.
+Please don’t hard-code IP addresses—either in code or in your configuration.
+Our services are geo-distributed, and the IP addresses of our servers will change regularly and without notice according to changing and unpredictable network traffic patterns.
+If you require static IPs due to regulatory compliance, we have an Enterprise plan that should help with that.

 Resolve DNS according to published TTLs

-Some network-layer software (we see it most commonly with the JVM) by default bypasses DNS-provided time-to-live (TTL) value by indefinitely caching DNS lookups.
+Some network-layer software (we see it most commonly with the JVM) bypasses the DNS-provided time-to-live (TTL) value by default by indefinitely caching DNS lookups.
 This is effectively the same as hard-coding IP addresses, as described above.
 Ensure that your software stack is correctly resolving DNS on a regular basis to avoid unexpected outages.

 Trusted certificate authorities